NextCenturyCorporation/mcs-pipeline/README.md

 ### ray_MODULE_aws.yaml

 Some portions of ray_MODULE_aws.yaml are important to how evals are executed and are pointed out here:
 * All nodes need permissions to push data to S3.
-The head node gets those permissions by default by Ray.
+The head node gets those permissions by default from Ray.
 However, the worker nodes by default have no permissions.
 To Grant permissions to the worker nodes 2 steps must be taken.
   * Once per AWS account, Add iam:PassRole permission to IAM role assigned to head node (typically ray-autoscaler-v1).
 This has been done on MCS's AWS.
 This allows the head node to assign IAM roles to the worker nodes.
   * Assign an IAM role to the worker node in ray_MODULE_aws.yaml
     * Create an appropriate IAM role and verify it has an instance profile